Request a Demo Search

 How often should you develop a standard nonprofit strategic plan?

-Ideally, every three to five years, your board and staff directors will meet to realign goals and begin the strategic planning process.
+Ideally, your board and staff directors will meet every three to five years to realign goals and begin the strategic planning process.
 This plan is a living blueprint based on everyone’s ideas.

 What are common misconceptions about nonprofit strategic planning?